 - (a) To raise awareness in Christchurch and promote energy efficiency initiatives and the use of renewable energy by providing information and advice to:

 - the general public;

-- homeowners:
+- homeowners;

 - students;

 - Energy Expo attendees;

+- high energy users;

+- · commercial and industrial energy users; and

+- motorists.

-- high energy users; - commercial and industrial energy users; - motorists. - (b) To raise awareness of and promote the use of renewable energy in Christchurch through: - (i) evaluation of sites for production of renewable energy; - (ii) encouraging the use of biofuels; - (iii) encouraging the use of solar heating. - (c) To reduce the local and wider environmental problems caused by the use of fossil fuels in Christchurch. - (d) To introduce initiatives to address the negative health and social impacts caused by fuel poverty and energy affordability issues in Christchurch. - (e) As an ancillary purpose to the above purposes, to gather meaningful and current energy data on energy usage in Christchurch. - (f) For any other related purposes which are charitable according to the law of New Zealand.
+- (b) To raise awareness of and promote the use of renewable energy in Christchurch through: - (i) evaluation of sites for production of renewable energy; - (ii) encouraging the use of biofuels; and - (iii) encouraging the use of solar heating. - (c) To reduce the local and wider environmental problems caused by the use of fossil fuels in Christchurch. - (d) To introduce initiatives to address the negative health and social impacts caused by fuel poverty and energy affordability issues in Christchurch. - (e) As an ancillary purpose to the above purposes, to gather meaningful and current energy data on energy usage in Christchurch. - (f) For any other related purposes which are charitable according to the law of New Zealand.

 In carrying out the purposes set out in Clause 3.1, the Trustees will have regard to the principles and initiatives established in the Sustainable Energy Strategy for Christchurch 2008-2018 published by the Christchurch City Council.
+The Sustainable Energy Strategy has been requested to be updated during 2015/16 as part of the 2015-25 Long term Plan.